Heads of Disciplines

 External Affairs

-• James Staff, Department for Energy, Security and Net Zero (HoD).
+• James Staff, Deputy Director of Communications, Department for Energy, Security and Net Zero (HoD).
 Read James’ biography

 Marketing

-• Andy Jones, Department for Business and Trade (HoD)
+• Andy Jones, Deputy Director of Communication and Marketing (Digital, Design and Data), Department for Business and Trade (HoD).
+Read Andy’s biography.

 Strategic Communications